Entering new markets with the project development programme (PDP) in sub-Saharan Africa

 Title: Project development programme (PDP) in sub-Saharan Africa III

-Commissioned by: German Federal Ministry for Economic Affairs and Energy (BMWi) as part of the Energy Export Initiative
+Commissioned by: German Federal Ministry for Economic Affairs and Energy (BMWi) as part of the German Energy Solutions Initiative

 Overall term: 2015 to 2018